daumiller/x6502/README.md

 Building and running x6502

     To build x6502, just run `make' in the project root.
-You will need clang and Python installed.
-To use gcc, change the $(CC) var in the Makefile.
+You will need clang and Perl installed.
 No libraries beyond POSIX libc are used.
 This will produce the x6502 binary.

-    x6502 takes the compiled 6502 object file as an argument, and runs it until it encounters an EXT instruction (EXT instructions are an extension to 6502 bytecode, see below).
-You can use any 6502 assembler to compile to 6502 bytecode; `xa' is one that is bundled with Debian-based distros.
-Note that, by default, x6502 loads code in at address 0x00; you therefore need to either tell your assembler that that's the base address for the text section of your binary or override the default load address using the `-b' flag of x6502.

     If you want to compile a version of x6502 that dumps machine state after every instruction, run `make debug'